How Much Does Sink Installation Cost in 2025?

 Corner

-The cost to install a corner sink runs between $480 and $1,350, including installation.
-You can expect to find corner sinks in smaller kitchens, and they sometimes include an integrated cutting board.
-In bathrooms, corner sinks are also used for space-saving, either wall-hung or mounted on a pedestal.
+Corner sink installation runs between $480 and $1,350, including installation.
+You’ll find corner sinks in smaller kitchens, sometimes with an integrated cutting board.
+In bathrooms, corner sinks save space and can be wall-hung or mounted on a pedestal.

 Sink Installation Cost by Material